minstradamuss/minstradamuss/README.md

 ### Hi there 👋
 My name is Maria and now I'm a third year student of Modern Programming of the Faculty of Mathematics and Computer Sciences of St. Petersburg State University.
 I love contemporary and pop art, ballroom dancing, really love coding and search the team for my startup.
 I am a candidate for Master of Sports in rhythmic gymnastics, a former member of the Saratov region national team.
+Now I'm interested in sports poker.

 ### ⚡ Skills
 * Python